 The trip up was uneventful.
 The coast road along the panhandle hasn’t changed much in forty years.
 We got there after dark, found the house and brought in some clothes and beer.
-The boat was completely ready to go, so at 8:00 am the next morning, Saturday, the 15th, without a lot of effort, we launched the boat from a local ramp in front of a bait store.
-We bought some things at the Fisherman’s Headquarters bait store and I casually mentioned to the owner of the bait store, Ann Chestnut, that we would be back well before dark, that there was a front coming and we were trying to get the dive in before the Gulf waters got dangerously rough and undiveable.
+The boat was completely ready to go, so at 8:00 am the next morning, Saturday the 15th, without a lot of effort we launched the boat from a local ramp in front of a bait store.
+We bought some things at the Fisherman’s Headquarters bait store and I casually mentioned to the owner, Ann Chestnut, that we would be back well before dark, that there was a front coming and we were trying to get the dive in before the Gulf waters got too rough and dangerous for diving.
 An approaching cold front generates high winds and waves.
 All boats get smaller as the waves get bigger.
 A 23 foot boat can be a very small boat 25 miles off shore.
 The boat ramp was on the Inter-coastal Waterway side of the island, so we had to run a few miles down the backside of island to an inlet to get out to the open Gulf of Mexico.
 It was a beautiful, bright day with little wind and not much in the way of waves.
 It was just a perfect day.
 The run out to the Empire Mica was easy, taking about an hour.
 The Loran put us on the spot very quickly and we could see the wreck on the depthfinder almost immediately.
 We saw no other boats on the way out and saw none on the horizon when we arrived.
 We were out of sight of land, completely alone on a featureless sea.

-The idea is to position the boat right over the wreck as best we could, so we took some time placing the anchor just so, without actually snagging the wreck with the anchor.
+The idea is to position the boat right over the wreck as best as one can, so we took some time placing the anchor just so, without actually snagging the wreck with the anchor.
 It’s possible to lose your anchor and line if you cannot get it loose from a wreck.
 You want to set an anchor in the sand, not in the wreck.
 We had plenty of anchor rope.
 Kieffer was on the bow handling the anchor.
 One unusual thing he did while setting the anchor was, as he was pulling the excess line in, he payed the line over the gunwale and into the water.
-Normally you would coil the excess on the deck of the boat.
+Normally, you would coil the excess on the deck of the boat.
 When I saw him doing this, I said something to him about it, but he wanted to do it like that, so I said OK and didn’t think anything more about it.
 We did a great job of getting directly over the wreck.
-We could see the wreck directly below the boat on the depthfinder after we had secured the anchor.
+We could see it directly below the boat on the depthfinder after we had secured the anchor.
 We were all very excited about the dive.

-The water temperature is was about 65 degrees.
+The water temperature was about 65 degrees.
 That might not sound too cold to a non-diver, but it is plenty cold.
 If you were submerged in it for two days, it would kill you.
 Thermal protection is absolutely mandatory.
 There are two types of thermal protection for divers.
-Wetsuits, which the name implies, are wet, and drysuits, likewise, dry.
+Wetsuits, which, as the name implies, are wet, and drysuits, which are, likewise, dry.
 Wetsuits need to be skin tight to minimize the exchange of water from outside to inside.
 You actually warm up the water that gets in and you stay warm, even though you have water in the suit.
 Drysuits have sealed feet and a tight seal around the neck and wrists to keep all water out.
 The drysuit is made of relatively thin rubber.
 The rubber layer would do little to keep you warm without an inner thermal layer much like long john underwear.
 Ben, Kieffer and I all had wetsuits, but Rob had a new drysuit complete with thermal undergarment.